mtumilowicz/go-concurrency-goroutine-workshop/README.txt

         ```
     * passing a channel to a function = passing a pointer to the channel
         * similar to how `map` is implemented
-    * zero value: `nil`
-        * similar to map
-        * read from a nil channel never returns
-            * not done inside a case in a select statement => program will hang
     * value written to a channel can be read only once
         * in particular: multiple goroutines reading same channel => value read by only one of them
     * convention for passing / assigning